 Although the Mexican commander, General Félix Uresti Gómez was killed in the action, when General Pershing learned of the battle he was furious and asked for permission to attack the Carrancista garrison of Chihuahua.

-President Wilson refused worried that it would lead to war.
-Of course it never dawned on Wilson that we were already at war.
-And because of the political restraints placed on it, all in all the search for Villa was not totally unsuccessful.
+President Wilson refused because he was worried that it would lead to war.
+Of course, it somehow never dawned on Wilson that we were already at war.
+And though some of Villa's senior commanders, Colonel Candelario Cervantes, General Francisco Beltrán, Beltrán's son and Villa's second-in-command Julio Cárdenas, along with a couple of hundred Mexican revolutionaries and bandits were killed during the expedition, because of the political restraints placed on it, all in all the search for Villa was not successful.

 The expedition only lasted until February 1917.